eleonorareinaalminson/eleonorareinaalminson/README.md

-# Hi, I’m Eleonora - I go by Ellie.
+# Hi, I’m Eleonora 👾

-I’m studying .NET Development at KYH Stockholm '26.
+✨I go by Ellie, I'm studying .NET Development at KYH Stockholm '26.

 Former Development Leader at Region Stockholm, where I led the implementation of 1177's e-services.
 This experience informs my approach to user-centered design and digital transformation.